Developer-Arindam/Event-Management-Software/README.md

  the login page and account creation page will be functional.

-2)database installation and setup guide for full functionality of the software i)download mysql database. the link is given below https://dev.mysql.com/downloads/installer/
+2)database installation and setup guide for full functionality of the software if d=mysql database is preinstalled then just execute the following command to change the password
+          >ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '123456789';
+          now directly go to step 2)iii)

+   if database is not previously installed then follow from below instruction.

+   i)download mysql database. the link is given below https://dev.mysql.com/downloads/installer/